Circumcision No Longer a Routine Surgical Procedure

 Since the mid-1980s, members of ETHIC (End the Horror of Infant Circumcision), a loose coalition of concerned Canadians, have repeatedly called upon the CPS, provincial colleges of physicians and surgeons and other organizations to take a stand on the issue , a request that has been repeatedly denied.

-Janet Ecker, director of policy research and analysis at the College of Physicians and Surgeons of Ontario, says the college has no position regarding male circumcision for non-medical purposes.
-"Due to a number of inquiries, the Executive Committee has considered the question of male circumcision and found there are a number of generally recognized medical indications for this procedure and as such it would be quite inappropriate for the college to consider prohibition of [it]."
+Janet Ecker, director of policy research and analysis at the External link College of Physicians and Surgeons of Ontario, says the college has no position regarding male circumcision for non-medical purposes.
+Due to a number of inquiries, the Executive Committee has considered the question of male circumcision and found there are a number of generally recognized medical indications for this procedure and as such it would be quite inappropriate for the college to consider prohibition of [it].

-Rather than leaning toward restricting or prohibiting the procedure, Ecker points out that provisions of the Regulated Health Professions Act governing physicians and 23 other health care professions in Ontario specifically exempt circumcision from subsection 27(l) - the controlled-acts section of the legislation - if it is performed as part of a religious tradition.
-Therefore, by legislation, provision is made for the performance of nonmedical circumcision."
+Rather than leaning toward restricting or prohibiting the procedure, Ecker points out that provisions of the External link Regulated Health Professions Act governing physicians and 23 other health care professions in Ontario specifically exempt circumcision from subsection 27(l) - the controlled-acts section of the legislation - if it is performed as part of a religious tradition.
+Therefore, by legislation, provision is made for the performance of nonmedical circumcision.

-Dr. Morris VanAndel, deputy registrar of the College of Physicians and Surgeons of British Columbia, says his organization has much the same viewpoint.
-"We have no position on male circumcision because we feel it is a medical decision.
+Dr. Morris VanAndel, deputy registrar of the External link College of Physicians and Surgeons of British Columbia, says his organization has much the same viewpoint.
+We have no position on male circumcision because we feel it is a medical decision.
 And where there may not be medical indications for doing it anymore, there still are cultural [reasons], especially [within] the Jewish faith.
-We're not about to make a policy statement on a medical decision, we don't have a policy on gallbladders either."
+We're not about to make a policy statement on a medical decision, we don't have a policy on gallbladders either.

 VanAndel acknowledges that the position is not absolute and in the future the college might produce some sort of guideline stating that routine circumcision of infants is unnecessary and required only for certain medical conditions.
-"We have guidelines for who should have mammograms, prostate testing, for many things.
-If there's a demand for it, we might have a guideline [stating] which infants should or should not be circumcised, but we're not likely to be making a statement of protocol on it."
+We have guidelines for who should have mammograms, prostate testing, for many things.
+If there's a demand for it, we might have a guideline [stating] which infants should or should not be circumcised, but we're not likely to be making a statement of protocol on it.

 CIRP logo Note:

-In its yet to be published statement, Neonatal Circumcision Revisited, the CPS essentially reiterates the conclusions its Fetus and Newborn Committee reached in 1975.
-"A careful review of the potential benefits (including the reported decrease in urinary tract infection) and the complications of does not support this as a routine procedure.
-The available evidence does not indicate that routine neonatal circumcision would be cost effective."
+In its yet to be published statement, External link Neonatal Circumcision Revisited, the CPS essentially reiterates the conclusions its Fetus and Newborn Committee reached in 1975.
+A careful review of the potential benefits (including the reported decrease in urinary tract infection) and the complications of does not support this as a routine procedure.
+The available evidence does not indicate that routine neonatal circumcision would be cost effective.

 Some opposition to nonmedical circumcision has involved subjecting infants to needless pain and suffering.
 Many physicians continue to perform circumcision without anesthesia, and some are reluctant to employ any analgesic measures whatever.
-"I strongly disagree with the use of any form of analgesia with this procedure," says Dr. Robert Brown, a family physician in Abbotsford, BC.
-Certainly pain is experienced but this pain does not appear to last any longer than 15 seconds after the procedure, as it is always easy to comfort the infant and have him stop crying."
+I strongly disagree with the use of any form of analgesia with this procedure, says Dr. Robert Brown, a family physician in Abbotsford, BC.
+Certainly pain is experienced but this pain does not appear to last any longer than 15 seconds after the procedure, as it is always easy to comfort the infant and have him stop crying.

 While some pediatricans and family physicians have begun to use dorsal penile nerve block, currently the only form of anesthesia considered safe for newborns, the procedure requires expertise and till obliges the infant to endure painful needles.

 In its new statement, the CPS suggests that further study of adequate levels of analgesia is required.
-"The most effective and least risky type of analgesia remains to be clarified.
-No currently available method of pain control during and following circumcision is fully satisfactory."
+The most effective and least risky type of analgesia remains to be clarified.
+No currently available method of pain control during and following circumcision is fully satisfactory.

 Concern about causing infants unnecessary pain has encouraged some physicians to refuse any involvement with circumcision.
-I had somebody the other day," says one Vancouver family physician, who insisted on circumcision and I said in that case you'll have to call up a pediatric surgeon and arrange it yourself.
-I would give them the name of a pediatrician but would refuse to refer them."
+I had somebody the other day, says one Vancouver family physician, who insisted on circumcision and I said in that case you'll have to call up a pediatric surgeon and arrange it yourself.
+I would give them the name of a pediatrician but would refuse to refer them.

-As a pediatrician heavily involved in neonatology, Dr. Paul Thiessen of Vancouver has been using local anesthesia since late 1991 for the roughly 10 circumcisions he performs monthly at the BC Women's Hospital (formerly Grace Hospital).
+As a pediatrician heavily involved in neonatology, Dr. Paul Thiessen of Vancouver has been using local anesthesia since late 1991 for the roughly 10 circumcisions he performs monthly at the External link BC Women's Hospital (formerly Grace Hospital).
 Although anesthesia can substantially decrease or possibly eliminate surgical pain, he doesn't think circumcision should be done routinely.

-"I think nature put the foreskin there for a reason and when parents ask my opinion I say there may be increased incidence of urinary tract infection in the year of life that may [result from] not being circumcised, but I think that on balance I would leave well enough alone."
+I think nature put the foreskin there for a reason and when parents ask my opinion I say there may be increased incidence of urinary tract infection in the year of life that may [result from] not being circumcised, but I think that on balance I would leave well enough alone.

 With its removal from medicare coverage, nonmedical circumcision became a billable item for which parents in BC pay physicians $50 to $100 and hospitals up to $100.
 Removal from insurance coverage also made circumcision a procedure that could be done away from hospitals an inaccurate indication of the true incidence.

 Opponents suggest that circumcisions have become a means of easy money for some physicians who perform them in their offices.
-"You could do that sure," acknowledges Thiessen, "but you'd have to purchase the equipment get it sterilized and so on, and frankly why would anyone want to do that.
-I don't personally know of anyone doing it."
+You could do that sure, acknowledges Thiessen, but you'd have to purchase the equipment get it sterilized and so on, and frankly why would anyone want to do that.
+I don't personally know of anyone doing it.

-While governments, medical associations and other groups have been reluctant to take a stand against non-medical circumcision, their response to the "circumcision" of young girls - commonly called female genital mutilation (FGM) in the West - has been quite different.
+While governments, medical associations and other groups have been reluctant to take a stand against non-medical circumcision, their response to the circumcision of young girls - commonly called female genital mutilation (FGM) in the West - has been quite different.
 (According to a fact sheet, female circumcision, or FGM, takes many forms.
 Most common are removal of the clitoral prepuce, excision of the clitoris, or removal of the clitoris and labia minora and occasionally much of the labia majora, suturing the two sides together to occlude the vagina.
 The procedures are usually performed prior to adolescence.)
 Countries such as Sweden, Great Britain and France have had no qualms about enacting legislation banning FGM.
 And when violations occur, there is no reluctance to enforce the law.
-In France, a woman from Gambia recently received a five year sentence for "circumcising" her two daughters.
+In France, a woman from Gambia recently received a five year sentence for circumcising her two daughters.

 In March 1992 the colleges of physicians and surgeons in Ontario and BC banned the performance of FGM by their members, ruling it an act of professional misconduct.
 The Ontario college further ruled that any physician aware of such a procedure must advise the college about it.

-VanAndel, spokesman for the BC college, says the absence of any medical reason for *ever* performing FGM renders any comparison of male and female circumcision spurious, "My suggestion is that it's apples and oranges, It happens to involve the same area but the problems with it and reasons for doing it are widely different.
+VanAndel, spokesman for the BC college, says the absence of any medical reason for *ever* performing FGM renders any comparison of male and female circumcision spurious, My suggestion is that it's apples and oranges, It happens to involve the same area but the problems with it and reasons for doing it are widely different.
 Female circumcision is extremely disfiguring and potentially hazardous procedure.
-Male circumcision doesn't carry all of the baggage that female circumcision does, so I don't think it is logical to compare them and transform this into a gender-equality issue."
+Male circumcision doesn't carry all of the baggage that female circumcision does, so I don't think it is logical to compare them and transform this into a gender-equality issue.

 Although the practice of female circumcision is relatively new in the West, where it is considered abhorrent, there is a very different perception in some forty countries where it is the norm, and often has been for centuries.
 Although it was outlawed in 1947, women and young girls in Somalia continue to view circumcision as a painful but still desirable tenet of their society and their culture.